 Seattle to Become OneWorld Global Hub

 Alaska, American, and OneWorld Airlines plan continual growth for Seattle.
 British Airways, Japan Airlines, and Cathay Pacific already link their hubs to Seattle.
 In addition, American Airlines connects Seattle several times a day to almost every one of their domestic hubs.
 These include Los Angeles, Phoenix, Dallas, Miami, and Philadelphia.
-Now, American Airlines is adding international flights from Seattle to Bangalore, India, beginning October 2020.
+Now, American Airlines is adding international flights from Seattle to London, England in 2020 and Bangalore, India, beginning 2021.

 Bangalore seems like a random destination for Seattle.
 Interesting enough, Vasu Raja, Senior Vice President of Network Strategy, believes it’s is a great option.
 It connects two major tech hubs.
 In addition, it saves 3-4 hours in travel time for many passengers.
 Gone will be the usual connections via the Middle East, Europe, or Asia.